juanpablotovarvallejo/YouTube-FrontEnd/README.md

 # Youtube UI

-Youtube ui(Tab Home and Navigate) using Angular.
+Youtube UI (Tab Home and Navigate) using Angular.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.4.